 Professional recognition

-All of our BEng and MEng undergraduate courses are fully accredited by the Institution of Engineering and Technology (IET), allowing our graduates a fast-track development to the status of Chartered Engineer (CEng).
-Accredited MEng degrees provide exemption from further study on the route to CEng status, while accredited BEng degrees will require a further period of study in order to gain CEng status.
+All of our MEng undergraduate programmes are fully accredited by the Institution of Engineering and Technology (IET), allowing our graduates a fast-track development to the status of Chartered Engineer (CEng).
+Accredited MEng degrees provide exemption from further study on the route to CEng status.

 Career prospects